upf-gti/SignBank/README.md

 TODOS
-- Afegir video a la definicio
 - Creacio usuaris
+- Add priority in examples and definitions

 ## How to change the app host